Indonesian Food and Drug Authority: History

 The predecessor of BPOM was formed during the colonial period and was named de Dienst der Volksgezondheid (DVG).
 Operating under the auspices of the Dutch pharmaceutical company, DVG itself was in charge of producing chemical drugs as well as operating a pharmaceutical research center.
 In 1964, during the Guided Democracy era, DVG was nationalized and became the Pharmacy Inspectorate (Inspektorat Farmasi) of the Indonesian Ministry of Health.
 Three years later, it was renamed the Inspectorate of Pharmaceutical Affairs (Inspektorat Urusan Farmasi).
 In 1976, it was again renamed the Directorate General Drug and Food Control (Direktorat Jenderal Pengawasan Obat dan Makanan, Ditjen POM).

 In accordance with Presidential Decree No. 166/2000, the Directorate-General of Drug and Food Control was officially divested from the Ministry of Health to become an independent agency which reports directly to the president, though it continues to coordinate with the Ministry.
 Since 2017, BPOM has been regulated by Presidential Decree No. 80/2017.

+BPOM was subsequently established as a Non-ministerial government body to carry out government functions in the supervision of drugs and food, as part of efforts to protect consumer rights and public health.
+Under this framework, BPOM was given authority over drugs and food circulating in Indonesia, including products manufactured domestically and those imported from abroad.
+BPOM's supervision includes sampling, testing, and laboratory analysis of food and beverages to identify hazardous substances, as well as monitoring compliance with safety, quality, and labeling requirements.
+This supervision is carried out across pre-market and post-market stages, supported by enforcement actions and public participation.

+Institutionally, BPOM is directly responsible to the president and coordinates with the minister responsible for health affairs.
+Operationally, BPOM carries out its duties through a system of technical units, including Balai Besar POM, Balai POM, and Loka POM.

+Since 2017, BPOM has been regulated by Presidential Decree No. 80/2017, which strengthened its institutional position and authority in drug and food supervision and emphasized its strategic national role in protecting public health.

-In 2020, the head of BPOM issued a decree regarding the standardization of English-language nomenclature used in reference to BPOM, which includes an official translation of the agency name in English.
+In 2020, the head of BPOM issued a decree standardizing the official English-language name of the agency.
 The agency was previously known in English as the National Agency for Drug and Food Control.

+In late 2025, BPOM received recognition from the World Health Organization as a WHO Listed Authority (WLA), which marked international recognition of Indonesia's drug and food regulatory system.